YuanL12/graph-mph0/README.md

-### Build python lib

-Note: data from igl will be stored by default in your root or user path like `/root/.dgl`, remove them if they are not used in the future.

 ## Usage
 1. Use non-negative integer to label vertices due to node-printing need in Dendrogram

+Note: data from igl will be stored by default in your root or user path like `/root/.dgl`, remove them if they are not used in the future.

 ### Reference